Source code for abstracts_explorer.database

 from typing import Any, Dict, List, Optional

-from sqlalchemy import create_engine, select, func, or_, and_, text
+from sqlalchemy import create_engine, select, delete, func, or_, and_, text

 from sqlalchemy.orm import sessionmaker, Session